Validated Patterns

 Prerequisites

-• A GitHub account and a token for it with repositories permissions, to read from and write to your forks.
+• To customize the default configuration, you must have a GitHub account and a token with repositories permissions, to read from and write to your forks.

 • Access to Podman (or Docker) for execution of the container images used by pattern.sh script for provisioning.